Blogs

 MTIS students often come from computer or electrical engineering, or computer science backgrounds.
 After graduating from MTIS, graduates leverage their expanded knowledge of cybersecurity and network management to leadership roles in related industries.

-The University of Victoria (UVic) main campus is surrounded by old-growth rainforest and is 10 minutes away from the beach—but this doesn’t stop students and faculty from excelling.
-The university was recognized as one of Canada’s top-three comprehensive universities in 2024.
-And in 2024, Times Higher Education ranked UVic eighth in Canada for graduate employability, signaling that many of its grads go on to bright futures.
+The University of Victoria (UVic) main campus is surrounded by old-growth rainforest and is 10 minutes away from the beach, providing a relaxing natural atmosphere.
+The university was recognized as one of Canada’s top-three comprehensive universities in 2025.
+Also in 2025, Times Higher Education ranked UVic eleventh in Canada for graduate employability, signaling that many of its grads go on to bright futures.

 Master of Finance – University of Manitoba